crcadwell/cadwell2020/README.md

 * `Sort.m` Code for sorting connectivity data into layer-specific groups, a 3x3 matrix representing each layer combination.
 * `Groups.mat` Connections sorted into layer-specific groups.
 * `allCounts.mat` Summary of number of connections, with a 3x3 matric for each layer combination in each of the following categories:
--- `biConnR`: Related pairs with bidirectional connections.
+   - `biConnR`: Related pairs with bidirectional connections.
    - `biConnU`: Unrelated pairs with bidirectional connections.
    - `biUnconnR`: Related pairs without bidirenctional connections.
    - `biUnconnU`: Unrelated pairs without bidirectional connections.
    - `connR`: Related pairs with connection.
    - `connU`: Unrelated pairs with connection.
    - `unconnR`: Related pairs without connection.
    - `unconnU`: Unrelated pairs without connection.

-*
+### Simple model of connectivity (Figure 4G and 5E)
+* PENDING FABIAN TO ADD CODE
+* `expected_input_2019-06-04_FS.csv` Output of model using a range of parameters.

+### Analysis of connectivity using distance-matched controls (Figure 5 - supplement 2)
+* `Resample.m` Code for generating resampled data.
+* `ResampledData.mat` Resampled data generated using `Resample.m`.
+* `TwoSided.m` Code to generate two-sided p-values for resampled data.
+* `TwoSided.mat` Two sided p-values generated using `TwoSided.m`.

+### Power analysis (Figure 5 - Supplement 1)
+* `PowerAnalysis.rtf` Code used for power analysis in R.
+* `Power`, `FoldChange`, and `Prl` are output of 'PowerAnalysis.rtf`.

+### Figure panels
+* `Figures4DEFG5CDEFS2S3.m` Code to generate Figure 4D-G, Figure 5C-F, Figure 5-supplement 2,  Figure 5-supplement 3, and generalized linear model shown in Table 1.
+* `Figure5S1` Code to generate Figure 5 - supplement 1.

 Util
 ----